NATURAL RESOURCE AND ENVIRONMENTAL ECONOMICS

 Markets and the efficient allocation of resources over time.
 Market failure - property rights, externalities, public goods.
 Valuation of environmental benefits and costs.
 Economics of renewable and non-renewable natural resources - land, water, fisheries, forests, energy, minerals.
 Pollution abatement and environmental protection.
 Global issues - population, climate change, tropical deforestation, the oceans and atmosphere as global "commons".

-Other Requirements: PREREQ: ECON 201 OR ECON 212 AND ADMISSION TO UPPER DIVISION AND 2.50 COMBINED CUMULATIVE GPA FOR BUSINESS MAJORS OR 60 UNITS AND 2.0 COMBINED CUMULATIVE GPA FOR MINORS/NON-BUSINESS MAJORS FOR WHICH THIS COURSE IS AN OPTION
+Other Requirements: PREREQ: ECON 201 (FORMERLY 212) AND ADMISSION TO UPPER DIVISION AND 2.50 COMBINED CUMULATIVE GPA FOR BUSINESS MAJORS OR 60 UNITS AND 2.0 COMBINED CUMULATIVE GPA FOR MINORS/NON-BUSINESS MAJORS FOR WHICH THIS COURSE IS AN OPTION

 There are no sections offered for this course and term that meet your criteria.